On completion of the course, the student should be able to:

 have a knowledge of some general Markov method, e.g. Markov Chain Monte Carlo.

 Lectures and problem solving sessions.
+Written assignments as well as project which is presented orally.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.